Instructions: Form L10 Application to Collect Money a Former Tenant Owes

 If you need to provide more information about the utility costs that you are claiming, use the space after the table.

-Example: The tenancy agreement required the tenant Jean Jasper to pay the landlord Stan Petri 50% of the hydro charges for the rental unit.
-Jean moved out of the rental unit on August 31, 2021.
-On September 10, 2021, Anytown Hydro Company issued a bill for the month of August in the amount of $300.00.
+Example: The tenancy agreement required the tenant Sophia Maxwell to pay the landlord Bruce Campanolo 50% of the hydro charges for the rental unit.
+Sophia moved out of the rental unit on January 31, 2026.
+On March 10, 2026, Anytown Hydro Company issued a bill for the month of January in the amount of $300.00.

 Damage